Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Individually and collectively we live and function permanently with risk.
 Insurance companies focus on the mathematics and financial aspects, humans focus on the adrenaline and win/lose factors.
 The Explanation focuses on the why factor.
 Much is at stake, but this characteristic of ‘risk’ is ever-present and is one of man’s singularities.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Risk is human.
+Please use the Social Network links just below to share this information from The Explanation, Risk is human.
 When did You Last take One?